-The Coral Reef Advisory Group (CRAG) coordinates American Samoa’s coral reef management efforts and activities.
-The group is a collaboration of five local agencies: the Department of Marine and Wildlife Resources (DMWR), the Department of Commerce (DOC) (including AS Coastal Zone Management Program (AS-CMP) & National Marine Sanctuary of American Samoa (NMSAS)) the American Samoa Environmental Protection Agency (EPA), the American Samoa Community College (ASCC), and the National Park of American Samoa (NPSA).
-Member agencies work together by mutual consensus to manage coral reefs with the vision “to protect and conserve reefs for the benefit of the people of American Samoa, the United States, and the world”.
-The group works toward this vision by implementing strategies to address various areas of coral reef conservation; from education and outreach, policy and enforcement, to scientific research and monitoring.
+The Coral Reef Advisory Group (CRAG) coordinates American Samoa’s coral reef management efforts.
+CRAG is a collaboration of seven local agencies: the Department of Marine and Wildlife Resources (DMWR), the Department of Commerce (DOC)'s Coastal Zone Management Program (AS-CMP), the National Marine Sanctuary of American Samoa (NMSAS), the American Samoa Environmental Protection Agency (EPA), the American Samoa Community College (ASCC), the National Park of American Samoa (NPSA), and the US Fish and Wildlife Service's (FWS) Rose Atoll National Wildlife Refuge and Marine National Monument.
+Member agencies work together with a vision of thriving, valued, and conserved reefs in the territory.
+The group works toward this vision by implementing various strategies for coral reef conservation: